Return to key areas of work

 In August 2025 new legislation was enacted that paused councils’ work on review and change of their RMA plans until 31 December 2027.
 Service measure 1 is to notify the Regional Policy Statement (RPS) and targeted amendments to the Canterbury Land and Water Regional Plan (Plan Change 8 (PC8)).
 Given the change to legislation it is now not within our power to achieve this measure.

 This legislation contains provisions for applying to the Minister for an exemption.
 Parts of the proposed Plan Change 8 meet the exemption criteria and at the 10 December Council meeting, Council agreed to apply to the Minister for an exemption for Parts A (Take and use of water) and B (Wetland construction).
-If an exemption is granted, the plan change can progress, and Council will be asked to adopt and publicly notify it.
+In early April 2026, the Minister granted an exemption to notify.
+This means that the Council will have the option to adopt and publicly notify PC8.

 The Canterbury Biodiversity Strategy is part of the regulatory framework.
 It does not have a service measure.
 At the 17 September Council meeting, the Te Rautaki Rerenga Rauropi o Waitaha | Waitaha Canterbury Biodiversity Strategy 2025 was adopted, replacing the Canterbury Biodiversity Strategy 2008.
 It has been prepared by the regional council in partnership with mana whenua, local councils and in collaboration with stakeholders and will guide our work on indigenous biodiversity.